George Christensen

-George Robert Christensen (born 30 June 1978) is a former Australian politician and former journalist who was a member of the Australian House of Representatives from 2010 to 2022, as the member of parliament (MP) for the division of Dawson.
-He was a member of the Liberal National Party of Queensland and sat with the National Party in federal parliament, prior to leaving the party in April 2022 to join One Nation, just days before the end of his parliamentary term.
+George Robert Christensen (born 30 June 1978) is an Australian politician who most recently served as a member of the Mackay Regional Council.
+He was a member of the House of Representatives from 2010 to 2022, serving as the member for the division of Dawson.
+He was a member of the Liberal National Party of Queensland and sat with the National Party in federal parliament, prior to leaving the party in April 2022 to join One Nation just days before the end of his parliamentary term.

 Christensen is known for his socially conservative political views.
-He is also recognised for his anti-Islamic views.
+He is also known for his anti-Islamic views and links to far-right organisations and media figures.

 Early years and background

 Christensen was born in Mackay to third-generation cane farmers; his ancestors emigrated from Denmark in 1901.
 He is the eldest son to two disability pensioners.
 He joined the Young Nationals at the age of 15 and was state president of the Queensland Young Nationals from 2003 to 2004.
 Christensen was schooled in Andergrove, Walkerston and at Mackay State High before completing an undergraduate communications degree in journalism at Central Queensland University in Rockhampton in 2000.
 As a university student, Christensen was editor of The Student Advocate, a conservative university newsletter, and spent six months work experience at a community newspaper, The Pioneer News.

 When he was 21 years old, Christensen briefly attended a seminary in Melbourne with the intention to become a Catholic priest.
 However, when his father "pointedly objected," Christensen chose not to pursue it.
 Later, in 2014, he converted to worship in the Antiochian Orthodox Church.

 From 2001–2004, Christensen worked as an electorate officer and press secretary for federal Nationals MP De-Anne Kelly.

 In 2005, Christensen founded a publishing business with Nicole Ratliff, his girlfriend of the time, to produce two community newspapers Walkerston & Valley Advertiser and Northern Beaches Advertiser.
 The business folded in 2013.